 If found responsible, the outcome of a Panel Hearing is noted as a finding of responsibility and considered a student conduct record.

 All hearings will be audio recorded, except for the deliberation phase.
 This recording will serve as the official record of the proceedings.
-All hearings are considered confidential in accordance with FERPA and will be maintained in the Student Conduct Office.
+All hearings are considered confidential in accordance with FERPA and will be maintained OSAR.

 H. INTERIM MEASURES